lisha-chen/FERERO/README.md

 ## Ackowledgement

-- The toy example, multi-MNIST classification, and emotion recognition experiments use the code from [EPO](https://github.com/dbmptr/EPOSearch).
+- The toy example, multi-MNIST classification, and emotion recognition experiments use the code from PMTL and [EPO](https://github.com/dbmptr/EPOSearch).
 - The multi-lingual ASR experiment uses the code from [M2ASR](https://github.com/afmsaif/M2ASR) as a baseline.

 We thank the authors for providing the code and data.
 Please cite their works and ours if you use the code or data.